PPRPMU/PMU-playbook/Onboarding.md

 - [x] PM to review weekly schedule
 #### Floor Intro
 - [ ] New hire writes intro email to be sent to the 10th floor
-- [ ] PM to email out to the Floor
+      - [ ] PM to email out to the floor
 - [x] PM to lead new hire around the floor
-	- [ ] Show new hire where bathrooms are
+ - [x] Show new hire where bathrooms are
 - [x] PM to show new hire about booking a conference room
-- [ ] New hire to login and create a new password
+- [x] New hire to login and create a new password
 #### Strategic Plan review
 - [ ] PM to review strategic plan
 - [x] Discuss project ideas
  - [x] Current PPRPMU Responsibilities
 - [ ] Discuss goals for position
 - [x] Independent study

 ###  Current Data Entry Associate (DEA) onboards new hire
 #### Electronic accounts & access
 - [ ] Xerox
  * DEA to help new hire set up accounts on two Xerox's on south side (IP addresses 170.115.121.43 and 170.115.121.88)
  * DEA to show new hire how to access files using machines' IP addresses
 - [ ] Create Github Account
  * DEA to help new hire set up an account
 - [ ] Create Knack.com account
  * DEA to help as new hire set up Knack account
  * DEA to show new hire MyPPR (from matia-gov.github.io)
 - [ ] DEA to add Shawn as user on My-PPR Sandbox App
 - [ ] City-Gmail email account (optional)
  * DEA to help new hire to setup city Gmail account if he wants

 ##### Review Database Systems
 - [ ] Shared drive
  * Program master list
 - [ ] My-ppr.com
 - [ ] builder.knack.com
 - [ ] Inputting site attendance